 Ten courses are required for the M.A.
-Seven of these courses are required; three are electives.
+Six of these courses are required; four are electives.
 Electives can be used to obtain a concentration in Economic Development or Econometrics/Statistics (see below for course details).
 Some benefits of these concentrations:

-The satisfactory completion of either 24 hours of courses plus a master's thesis or 30 hours, if additional courses are submitted in lieu of the thesis, in a planned program prepared in consultation with the graduate advisor.
-At least an overall "B" average in the economics courses that the student takes in an advisor-approved program of study.
+The satisfactory completion of either 30 hours of courses, or 24 hours of courses plus a master's thesis (6 hours).
+At least an overall "B" average in the economics courses that the student takes in an advisor-approved program of study is required.

 MA students who select the non-thesis option may elect to take concentrations in Economic Development or Econometrics/Statistics.
-Non-thesis students who do not elect a concentration take three (3) elective courses approved by the economics director of graduate programs.
+Non-thesis students who do not elect a concentration take four elective courses approved by the economics director of graduate programs.

 It is the policy and commitment of Western Michigan University not to discriminate on the basis of race, sex, age, color, national origin, height, weight, marital status, sexual orientation, religion, handicap, or veteran status in its educational programs, activities, admissions, or employment policies in accordance with Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Education Amendments, Executive Order 11246 as amended, Section 504 of the Rehabilitation Act of 1973, and all other pertinent state and federal regulations.
 GRP 94-057/0894/2M